 DNA repair, DNA damage tolerance, molecular biology, Drosophila genetics, aging, mutagenesis

 PhD, Massachusetts Institute of Technology, Cambridge, United States, 2001

 BA, University of Colorado Boulder, Boulder, United States, 1994

-The McVey laboratory studies molecular mechanisms of DNA repair, recombination, and damage tolerance using Drosophila melanogaster as a model system.
-The wealth of tools available in the Drosophila system allows us to make rapid progress towards elucidating conserved mechanisms that have an impact upon DNA stability and genome evolution.
+The McVey laboratory studies molecular mechanisms of DNA repair, recombination, and DNA damage tolerance using Drosophila melanogaster as a model system.
+The wealth of tools available in the Drosophila system allows us to make rapid progress towards identifying conserved proteins and pathways that impact on DNA stability and genome evolution.